TLakshhmiN/Vertex-Hackathon---Coding-Monarchs/README.md

 6️⃣ Take turns attacking the opponent’s board by clicking on cells.
 7️⃣ Hit or miss feedback will be displayed in real-time.
 8️⃣ Game ends when all ships of one player are sunk!

+## Future Enhancements
+🎙️ We explored ways to make battles more engaging, including richer player interactions using voice commands.
+While not all features made the final cut, there's room for exciting improvements in future versions!